 How has your liberal arts education influenced you?
 How do you apply your liberal arts education in your current career?

 My degrees at Washington College give me a distinct difference over my new classmates in graduate school.
-I look at problems from various disciplines, finding unique solutions many do not think are applicable to the Security field.
+I look at problems from various disciplines, such as finding unique solutions many do not think are applicable to the Security field.
 The LAE awarded to me creates a well-rounded viewpoint that allows for a combination of fields in International Studies, such as development, global trade, economics, and political science to view today’s international system.

 Who was your favorite faculty member?

 Dr. Pears and Dr. Wade served as my advisors throughout my time at WAC.
-The first class I sat in on as a high school senior was Intro to World Politics (POL 104) with Dr. Wade, and he knowledge and depth of understanding for an introductory class sealed my decision to study at WAC.
+The first class I sat in on as a high school senior was Intro to World Politics (POL 104) with Dr. Wade, and the knowledge and depth of understanding for an introductory class sealed my decision to study at WAC.